 Best Clear Coat System for Bare Metal and Rust Patina

-The two-step system of KBS Klean and DiamondFinish Clear works well for preparing and sealing both bare metal and rust patina surfaces.
+The two-step system of KBS Klean and DiamondFinish Clear works for preparing and sealing both bare metal and rust patina surfaces.

 Materials and Tools Needed